paopao1983/snywdio_poc/README.md

 ###### Famework: WebdriverIo
 ###### Assertions: Built-in assertions provided by wdIO. (https://webdriver.io/docs/api/expect-webdriverio)
 ###### Node Version: v16.13.2
+###### Description
+This is the POC built to accomplish some of the Goals of my Career path in 2022.
+Was built using the www.sny.tv site as an example.

 ## Get started
 - Install dependencies: